Silver Criteria

 Out-of-Sight Stay (Silver)

-Handler places dog in a position and leaves the room for 30 seconds.
-Dog must stay in position (adjustment is acceptable) until the handler returns to the dog’s side.
+Dog must stay in position for the allotted time (adjustment is acceptable, crawling forward or changing position is not) until the handler returns to the dog’s side.
 Camera must stay on the dog so we can see them throughout.

 Pick a Named Item